h12w/gspec/DESIGN.md

 "go test" does nothing to help the developer with shared setup/teardown code.

-xUnit style testing frameworks implement each step above as virtual methods in a base class or interface.
+xUnit style test frameworks implement each step above as virtual methods in a base class or interface.
 They do provide a complete solution, including possible support for concurrency.
 However, They have to introduce unavoidable boilerplate code of defining derived test classes, and nested test group is not straight